-Introduced by Sen. Hoon-Yung Hopgood (D) on January 29, 2013, to repeal the Michigan “right-to-work” law enacted in 2012.
+Introduced by Sen. Hoon-Yung Hopgood (D) on January 29, 2013 To repeal the Michigan “right-to-work” law enacted in 2012.
 This bill would repeal the part that applies to government employees.
 Senate Bill 95 would repeal right-to-work for workers in the private sector.
-Full Text and Analysis.
+Official Text and Analysis.

-Motion by Sen. Gretchen Whitmer (D) on March 14, 2013, to adjourn for the day, with the sponsor arguing that if the body doesn't have time to consider right-to-work then it doesn't have time to consider the next scheduled bill, a Ducks Unlimited fundraising license plate.
+Motion by Gov. Gretchen Whitmer on March 14, 2013 To adjourn for the day, with the sponsor arguing that if the body doesn't have time to consider right-to-work then it doesn't have time to consider the next scheduled bill, a Ducks Unlimited fundraising license plate.